Guidelines for Authors

-Journal of Clinical Pathology & Laboratory Medicine is Open Access, self-financed and does not receive funding from any institution/government.
-Hence, the Journal operates solely through processing charges we receive from the authors and some academic/corporate sponsors.
-The handling fee is required to meet its maintenance.
-Being an Open Access Journal, It does not collect subscription charges from readers that enjoy free online access to the articles.
+Journal of Clinical Pathology and Laboratory Medicine is self-financed and does not receive funding from any institution/government.
+Hence, the journal operates solely through processing charges received from the authors and some academic/corporate sponsors.
+Being an Open Access Publisher, journal does not collect subscription charges from readers to enable free online access to the articles.
 Authors are hence required to pay a fair handling fee for processing their articles.
-However, there are no submission charges.
-Authors are required to make payment only after their manuscript has been accepted for publication.
+Authors are required to make payment only after their manuscript is accepted for publication.
 Mentioned article processing charges are basic charges and these charges may vary based on the extensive editing, color effects, complex equations, extra elongation of no. of pages of the article and based on funding etc.

 Preparation of Manuscripts